felangel/bloc/packages/angular_bloc/README.md

 ---

-An Angular package that helps implement the [BLoC pattern](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc).
+A Dart package that helps implement the [BLoC pattern](https://www.didierboelens.com/2018/08/reactive-programming---streams---bloc) in [AngularDart](https://pub.dev/packages/angular).
 Built to work with [package:bloc](https://pub.dev/packages/bloc).

 **Learn more at [bloclibrary.dev](https://bloclibrary.dev)!**